jonesnil/2048-AI/README.md

 Our goal was for it to make a 2048 tile at least once, and we ended up reaching that.
 It makes 2048 20% of the time with our best performing heuristic, and when it doesn't it usually gets at least 1024.

+The 2048 python implementation wasn't made by us, but we programmed all the AI stuff on top of it.

 # b351-final-project
 # repository created 3/31/2019